LaReiter/LaReiter.github.io/_projects/dinosaurmaze.md

 ### How do we go from here?

-The core tasks have been outsorced to AI.
+The core tasks have been outsourced to AI.
 It can code and build, and quite remarkably so.
 The human is then the orchestrator and the judge.

 We imagine.
 The AI Build.
 We scrutinize and put our verdict forth.